giantswarm/docs/src/content/guides/deploying-istio/index.md

 $ istioctl kube-inject -f /tmp/liveness.yaml | k apply -f -
 ```

-It will launch a deployment and service listening in the port 80.
+It will launch a deployment and service listening on the port 80.
 At the same time, it will create a virtual service redirecting the traffic to the liveness service.
 Also, there is a gateway to wire the virtual service up with the ingress gateway.

 ### AWS verification

-Get service hostname given by the cloud provider.
-Run
+Get the load balancer hostname.

 ```
-$ kubectl get svc istio-ingressgateway -n istio-system -o jsonpath="{.status.loadBalancer.ingress[0].hostname}"
+$ kubectl get service istio-ingressgateway -n istio-system -o jsonpath="{.status.loadBalancer.ingress[0].hostname}"
 ```

-And it will return the URL which the deployed app should reply.
+This will return the URL under which the deployed app should reply.
 As we have set wildcard `*` in the hostname of the virtual service all `/healthz` traffic will be forwarded to the service.

 Executing this curl command should give you a `200` response.
 ```